Crawl Space Flood: Reasons, Problems, and Removal

 - Repair plumbing and HVAC leaks: Broken condensation lines, leaking pipes, or failing fittings should be detected and repaired to eliminate water discharge into the crawlspace.

-- Add a perimeter drainage system: Installing a French drain or interior footing drain collects and redirects groundwater before it reaches crawlspace walls or floors.
+- Add a perimeter drainage system: Installing a French drain or interior footing drain collects and redirects groundwater before it reaches the crawlspace walls or floors.

 - Seal foundation cracks and joints: Use hydraulic cement or polyurethane-based sealants to stop seepage through walls, footings, and pipe penetrations into the crawlspace.